Using the @defer directive in Apollo Kotlin

 Fetch slower schema fields asynchronously

-Apollo Kotlin provides experimental support of the @defer directive, which enables your queries to receive data for specific fields asynchronously.
-This is helpful whenever some fields in a query take much longer to resolve than the others.
+@defer isn't yet standardized.
+Apollo Kotlin supports the format implemented by Apollo Router, which is described in this specification.The @defer directive enables your queries to receive data for specific fields incrementally, instead of receiving all field data at the same time.
+This is helpful when some fields in a query take much longer to resolve than others.

 For example, let's say we're building a social media application that can quickly fetch a user's basic profile information, but retrieving that user's friends takes longer.
 If we include all of those fields in a single query, we want to be able to display the profile information as soon as it's available, instead of waiting for the friend fields to resolve.